kovidgoyal/calibre/manual/gui.rst

 The Book Details display shows the cover and all the metadata for the currently selected book.
 It can be hidden via the button in the lower right corner of the main calibre window.
-The author names shown in the Book Detail panel are clickable, they will by default take you to the Wikipedia page for the author.
+The author names shown in the Book Details panel are clickable, they will by default take you to the Wikipedia page for the author.
 This can be customized by right clicking on the author name and selecting Manage this author.

-Similarly, if you download metadata for the book, the Book details panel will automatically show you links pointing to the web pages for the book on amazon, worldcat, etc. from where the metadata was downloaded.
+Similarly, if you download metadata for the book, the Book Details panel will automatically show you links pointing to the web pages for the book on amazon, worldcat, etc. from where the metadata was downloaded.